jrising/pysoundtouch/README.md

 Simple Examples
 ---------------

 To use the library directly, audio must already be in an uncompressed, 2-byte-per-sample format.
-For all other audio files, see the AudioReader and AudioWriter section and Shifter Tools below.
+For all other audio files, see the AudioReader Tool and Shifter Tool sections below.

 Detecting the BPM of a .WAV file: